mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 m103-example:SECONDARY>
 ```

 We can verify that by running *rs.isMaster()*.
-So as we can see, we're still connected the same node as before.
-But that node is now a secondary node.
-Even though the primary node never went down, we lost the last secondary that gave us a majority.
-If the replica set can no longer reach a majority of the nodes, all the remaining nodes in the set become secondaries.
+So as we can see, we're still *connected the same node as before*.
+But that *node is now a secondary node*.
+Even though the *primary node never went down, we lost the last secondary that gave us a majority*.
+If the *replica set can no longer reach a majority of the nodes, all the remaining nodes in the set become secondaries*.

 ```javascript
 m103-example:SECONDARY> rs.isMaster()